OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/upgrading.md

 <br>

-After connected into web EC2 console of your Media Node instance as root user, all that remains to be done is following all the steps of [Media Nodes](#media-nodes_1).
+After connected into web EC2 console of your Media Node instance as root user, all that remains to be done is following all the steps for upgrading [Media Nodes](#media-nodes_1) in on premises deployments.

 <br>